algorithmiaio/api-docs/source/includes/_data.md

 Connectors offer you a convenient API by which to access data stored across multiple storage providers, from Algorithmia's built-in data store to Amazon S3.
 You can learn more about the connectors Algorithmia supports [in our documentation](/developers/data).
 The various connector types are identified as follows:

-`data`: Algorithmia's built-in data storage solution.
+- `data`: Algorithmia's built-in data storage solution.

-`azureblob`: Microsoft Azure Blob Storage
+- `azureblob`: Microsoft Azure Blob Storage

-`dropbox`: Dropbox
+- `dropbox`: Dropbox

-`gs`: Google Cloud Storage
+- `gs`: Google Cloud Storage

-`s3`: Amazon S3
+- `s3`: Amazon S3

 With the exception of `data`, connectors may also be identified by a *label*, or no label if a specific connector is the default for its connector type.
 These options can be configured for a given connector in your [data portal](/data).

 For example, if you create an S3 data connector with the label `test`, you would identify it to the API as `s3+test`.
-If you set your S3 data connector as the default S3 connector for your account, you would not need to supply this label.
+However, if a specific connector is the default for it's type, you can omit the label and simply use the connector's type instead.
+Thus, your default S3 connector would be identified to the API as simply `s3`.

 ### Data URIs